COMPASSIONATE RELEASE PROGRAM EXPLAINED: WHO QUALIFIES?

-The US Sentencing Commission, on April 5, 2023, approved amendments to its federal sentencing guidelines that expanded the eligibility criteria for compassionate release.
+On April 5, 2023, the U.S. Sentencing Commission approved amendments to its federal sentencing guidelines that expanded the eligibility criteria for compassionate release.
 Among the new qualifying criteria are sexual abuse by correctional officers and excessively long sentences.

 When the warden approves the request, the warden sends it to the Regional Director.
 The Director then refers the request to the Bureau of Prisons Office of General Counsel.

 2. Submission of Request to the Bureau of Prisons’ Director

 The Counsel seeks the opinion of BOP’s Medical Director for requests based on medical reasons.
 For requests based on non-medical reasons, the Counsel refers the request to the e Correctional Programs Division.

 The General Counsel then forwards the request to the Director of BOP for a final decision.

 3. Request Denial or Approval by the Bureau of Prisons’ Director

 Upon approval, the General Counsel will draft a compassionate release motion for the prisoner and forward it to the U.S. attorney to file it with the sentencing court.

 Before the passage of the First Step Act in 2018, only the federal BOP could file a compassionate release motion.
 The First Step Act allows inmates to file a motion for compassionate release in a federal court if the BOP fails to file a motion on their behalf or fails to process their request within 30 days of receipt.
 However, inmates must exhaust all administrative rights to appeal to qualify.

 Compassionate release has a significant impact on both individuals and the criminal justice system as a whole.
 Here are some of the impacts of this program: